-The requirement that $\Omega\geq 1/\tau$ ensures that the frequency filtering does not significantly alter $\Gamma$ and $\tau$ (see Appendix~\ref{app: discretization error} for details).
+The requirement that $\Omega\geq 1/\tau$ ensures that the frequency filtering does not significantly alter $\Gamma$ and $\tau$ (see Appendix~{\ref{app:Gamma tau bound proof}} for details).
 We expect that $\Lambda(\varepsilon)$ can effectively be chosen to be given by the effective spectral width of the observable coupled to the bath, which is equivalent to the Trotter step in the algorithm, and hence $\Delta \xi$ can be chosen to be of the same order as the Trotter step.

-We next consider the error $\varepsilon_2$ from using qubits instead of harmonic oscillators.
+We now consider the error $\varepsilon_2$ from using qubits instead of harmonic oscillators.
 This error is small whenever leakage to the second excited states of the harmonic oscillators is negligible.
 The leakage vanishes when $\Delta \xi$ goes to zero, as the strength of the interaction with each ancillary qubit becomes vanishingly small.
-In appendix \ref{app: qubit error} we make this intuition precise, and show that the error stays within the target accuracy for $\Delta\xi\leq \frac{\varepsilon}{\Gamma}$.
+In appendix \ref{app: qubit error} we make this intuition precise, and show that the error stays within the target accuracy when choosing $\Delta\xi\leq \frac{\varepsilon}{\Gamma}$.